-6 Oh, but I wish he had!
+&lt;sup>1 Oh, but I wish he had!

-7 There was no sacrifice for deliberate sin.
+&lt;sup>2 There was no sacrifice for deliberate sin.

-being offered that were incapable of clearing the conscience of the worshipper-10 they were only about foods and drinks and various ceremonial washings and physical regulations, things imposed until the time of restructuring.1
+while the first tabernacle was still in existence.
+9 It was a figure during the time then present, a time when both gifts and sacrifices were being offered that were incapable of clearing the conscience of the worshipper-10 they were only about foods and drinks and various ceremonial washings and physical regulations, things imposed until the time of restructuring.